fewagency/best-practices/setup of new Laravel project.md

 > composer global update

-cd to your code/projects folder when in Homestead via ssh, e.g. `cd ~/Code`
+cd to your code/projects folder, e.g. `cd ~/Code`
 > laravel new PROJECTNAME

-Exit Homestead ssh session

 ### On your local machine
-- Add the new site to your ~/.homestead/Homestead.yaml (`homestead edit`) and note the Homestead ip, and your chosen domain name.
-You may add a database too.
+Add the new site to your ~/.homestead/Homestead.yaml (`homestead edit`) and note the Homestead ip, and your chosen domain name.
+You may add a database to the config too.

-- Add the Homestead ip and the chosen domain to your /etc/hosts
+Then add the Homestead ip along with the chosen domain to your /etc/hosts

 ### In PhpStorm
-Create a new project, select Location & set Project type to PHP Empty Project, then OK and click Yes to create a project from existing sources instead (Don’t configure namespace roots at this point).
+Create a new project, select the *Location* & set *Project type* to *PHP Empty Project*, then `OK` and click `Yes` to create a project from existing sources instead (Don’t configure namespace roots at this point if offered).

-Create git repository in PhpStorm via VCS > Import into Version Control > Create Git Repository
+Create the git repository in PhpStorm via VCS > Import into Version Control > Create Git Repository

 Edit .gitignore to add:
 ```